International Conference on Climate Change: Subsequent conferences

-The 13th conference was held in Washington, D.C. at the Trump Hotel in July, 2019, with the theme "Best Science, Winning Energy Policies."
+The thirteenth conference was held in Washington, D.C., at the Trump Hotel in July, 2019, with the theme "Best Science, Winning Energy Policies."
 The conference was promoted as featuring "the courageous men and women who spoke the truth about climate change during the height of the global warming scare.
 Now, many of them are advising the new administration or joining it in senior positions."

-The 14th conference was in Las Vegas in October, 2021, with the theme "The Great Reset: Climate Realism vs. Climate Socialism".
+The fourteenth conference was in Las Vegas in October, 2021, with the theme "The Great Reset: Climate Realism vs. Climate Socialism".
 The conference was both in-person and live-streamed online due to Covid-19.

-The 15th conference will be in Orlando Florida, in February 2023, with the theme "Is the True Crisis Climate Change … or Climate Policy?
-Keynote speakers will include U.S. Senator Ron Johnson and Representative Lauren Boebert.
+The fifteenth conference was in Orlando Florida, in February 2023, with the theme "Is the True Crisis Climate Change … or Climate Policy?"
+Keynote speakers included U.S. Senator Ron Johnson, Representative Lauren Boebert, and climate-denier fossil fuels advocate Alex Epstein.